harryleesan/kubernetes-workshop/README.md

     http://localhost:8001/api/v1/namespaces/your_namespace/services/productpage:9080/proxy/productpage
     ```

+    - Replace _your_namespace_

-2. You should be able to see the Productpage.
+2. Voila, You should be able to see your Productpage with a details section
+   (Details service) and reviews section (Reviews service).

 ## 2.5 Upgrade Details to version 2
+So we realised that the information displayed in the details section is missing
+a Publisher field.
+We quickly made the changes to the Details service, build the
+docker image and pushed.
+Now let's see how we can swap out the old version.

 1. Replace the container image with version 2 on line 47 of `bookinfo.yml`